 So we parked in this small parking spot way up in the middle of the mountain and had to walk down along a “river” which flowed into Vernazza.
 You can tell that in 2011 they had a terrible flood as buildings were hanging off the cliff and stairs were dangling leading to nowhere.
 As we walked into Vernazza, you are immediately surrounded by colorful, vibrant buildings and tourists everywhere!
 I was not expecting that Cinque Terre would be so popular and have so many tourists.
 I thought it would still be a quiet unknown vacation destination.
 I was wrong.
 There are people sitting everywhere enjoying the sun or trying to find comfort in the shade to cool down.
 We walked around and finally sat down by the boats and enjoyed the view.

-We parked in La Spezia so that we could experience the train through the tunnels going to each village.
+The next day we would check out some of the other villages by parking in La Spezia and taking the train through the tunnels going to each village.
 There is a little shop at the train station where you can buy tickets and speak to people about the trails.
 We wanted to hike, but that day the trails were closed because of the possibility of more rain & thunder.
-We got off at Monterosso al Mare and immediately found somewhere.
-We sat right along the beach, overlooking all the people laying out in their beach chairs and umbrellas.

 Monterosso al Mare